-The Board of Directors [the "Board"] is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control and exercises these responsibilities through the Finance and Audit Committee.
-The Finance and Audit Committee reviews internal consolidated financial statements on a monthly basis and external audited consolidated financial statements annually and recommends approval to the Board.
+The Administrator is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control and exercises these responsibilities through the regularly scheduled meetings.
+The Administrator regularly reviews internal financial statements and external audited consolidated financial statements annually and recommends approval.